Best Ways to Invest $1,000 in 2024

 But if you already have an emergency fund and a nice foundation of investment funds, you may be ready to put your next thousand dollars directly into individual stocks.
 Many online brokers let you buy fractional shares which helps diversify your investment.

 You’ve chosen the right time to buy individual stocks because the market is now full of zero-commission brokerage accounts like: Robinhood, J.P.
-Morgan, E*Trade, Ally Invest, Charles Schwab, Fidelity or TD Ameritrade.
+Morgan, E*Trade, Ally Invest, Charles Schwab, or Fidelity.

 7. Invest $1000 in Real Estate (REITs)